How to Make a Triphala Eye Wash

-It’s often reported that regularly taking triphala churna internally can have benefits for your eyes and help improve your vision.
-On this page though, I wanted to share something different — a triphala eye wash treatment that has really helped my eyes from the outside.
+On this page though I wanted to share something different — a triphala eye wash treatment that has really helped my eyes from the outside.

-While researching amla health benefits, I found Ayurvedic triphala eye wash instructions and it seems to have really improved how long my eyes can spend working without getting tired.
+While researching triphala benefits for eyes, I found an Ayurvedic eye wash method that seems to have really improved how long my eyes can spend working without getting tired.

-People have also reported it effective for eye inflammation, conjunctivitis, dry eyes and poor vision in general.
-Triphala churna eye washes have even been used to treat more serious eye problems like glaucoma and cataracts.
+People have also reported it effective for eye inflammation, conjunctivitis (pink eye), floaters, dry eyes and poor vision in general.

 I believe all health information should be freely available, but the responsibility for using it is down to the individual, after proper research and being aware of the effects they’re getting from what they are doing at all times.

-Eye washes also not recommended when there is any kind of injury to the eye or around it.
+Eyewashes are also not recommended when there is any kind of injury to the eye or the area immediately around it.

-- You’ll need two small eye baths for this treatment (you could use just one and wash it before changing eyes but two is simpler and eye baths aren’t that much).
-They look like little tubs and are usually available at the drugstore.
+- You’ll need 2 small eye baths for this treatment (you could use just one and wash it before changing eyes but two is simpler and eye baths aren’t that much).
+They look like tiny bathtubs and are usually available at the drugstore.

 - You’ll also need some muslin cloth or some other effective fine filter to strain the liquid through.

-- Distilled or filtered water is recommended over regular tap water.
+- Distilled or filtered water is definitely recommended over regular tap water.

 - And finally the triphala powder itself.
-This organic powder is seedless and of good quality.
+This organic one I use is fine, seedless and of very good quality.

-To use it, strain it into a glass or ceramic bowl through your filter.
-Next fill the eye baths to three quarters full and take them to your bedroom on a plate with a towel.
+- To use it, strain it into a glass or ceramic bowl through your filter.
+Next fill the eye baths to three quarters full with cool triphala water and take them to your bedroom on a plate with a towel.

-The simplest way to use the eye washes is to place the towel on your lap in your bed and take the two eye baths, lean over the towel and slowly placed them over your eyes.
+- The simplest way to do the eye washes is to place the towel on your lap in your bed and take the two eye baths, lean over the towel and slowly placed them over your eyes.

-It takes a bit of getting used to so don’t be surprised if you find it hard to open them for the first.
+- It takes a bit of getting used to so don’t be surprised if you find it hard to open them at first.
 That’s okay, just blinking in the eye bath is beneficial too.
 After a while you’ll probably relax enough to be able to open them for a while.